-We examine the causal effect and underlying mechanisms of foreign ownership on publicly-listed firms' environmental and social (ES) performance in an emerging market.
+We examine the causal effect of foreign ownership on publicly-listed firms' environmental and social (ES) performance in an emerging market.
 Increased foreign ownership of Chinese firms under the Shanghai and Shenzhen Stock Connect programs increases firms' ES performance.
-To isolate underlying mechanisms, we develop an instrumental-variable approach and find causal evidence consistent with both foreign investors influencing firms to increase ES performance and firms improving performance to signal trustworthiness to foreign investors.
+For mechanisms, we find causal evidence consistent with both foreign investors influencing firms to increase ES performance and firms improving performance to signal trustworthiness to foreign investors.
 Improved ES performance and increased foreign shareholding are therefore self-reinforcing, and exogenous changes in either have long-run effects that exceed short-run by about 77%.